tezedge/tezedge/drone_ci/README.md

     $ ansible-playbook ./playbooks/normal_drone_runner_setup.yml --user dev --ask-become-pass -i ./inventory/hosts
     $ ansible-playbook ./playbooks/real_time_drone_runner_setup.yml --user dev --ask-become-pass -i ./inventory/hosts
     ```
-    Please note that both playbooks will stay on `Download data` task quite a long time as they are downloading approximatelly 29GB of data for each host.
+    Please note that both playbooks will stay on `Download data` task quite a long time as they are downloading approximately 29 GB of data for each host.
 ### 7. Enable and setup the tezedge repository

 After you ran all the playbooks above you can navigate to the `drone_server` url to enable the repository